liquidapps-io/docs/docs/developers/cron-getting-started.md

 ```

-LiquidScheduler is an on chain cron solution for EOS based actions.
+LiquidScheduler is an on chain scheduling solution for EOS based actions.
+LiquidScheduler takes a `name timer`, a `std::vector<char> payload` object, and an `uint32_t seconds` interval as its parameters.
+Multiple timers may be used within the same contract.
+For example, if a contract deals with multiple accounts, a timer can be set up for each account.
+The `payload` parameter can be used to pass data to the `timer_callback` function which is used to run the scheduled task.
+At the end of the `timer_callback` is a return response.
+If the return is truthy, the task will reschedule again based on the interval passed, if it is false, the task will not be rescheduled.

 One use case would be setting up LiquidHarmony (oracle) fetches on a continual basis.
+An example of this can be seen in the [portfolio example](https://github.com/liquidapps-io/zeus-sdk/tree/master/boxes/groups/sample/portfolio) which fetches 3 prices on an infinite loop.

 Another great place to understand the service is in the [unit tests](https://github.com/liquidapps-io/zeus-sdk/blob/master/boxes/groups/services/cron-dapp-service/test/cron.spec.js).

 The price feed example uses LiquidHarmony web oracles and the LiquidScheduler to periodically update a price on chain only when the new price is more or less than 1% of the last updated price, conserving CPU by only running actions when necessary.
 See [here](price-feed)